ADVERTISEMENT

 "Israel has never had a better friend in the White House," Avivi said, citing Trump’s first term moves of relocating the U.S. embassy to Jerusalem, recognizing Israel’s annexation of the Golan Heights, intensifying sanctions on Iran, and ordering the assassination of Iranian terrorism chief Qassem Soleimani.
 "This is a huge opportunity for Israel to push some very important policies, including taking out Iran’s nuclear program and maybe toppling the regime."

-Israel's top brass also expect that with Trump back in office—and Republicans in control of the Senate and possibly the House—they will be freer to wage war against Iran’s main terrorist affiliates: Hamas in Gaza and Hezbollah in Lebanon.
+Israel's top brass also expect that with Trump back in office—and Republicans in control of the Senate and possibly the House—they will be freer to wage war against Iran’s main terrorist affiliates: Hamas in Gaza and Hezbollah in Lebanon, according to Avivi.

 "The security establishment’s biggest worry has been that the U.S. has withheld munitions from us in the middle of a war," Avivi said.
 "This was devastating, and we expect it to change under Trump.
 We’re going to see full support, which by the way will shorten the war.
 The more you withhold capabilities from Israel, the longer it takes us to win."

-The Biden-Harris administration’s ongoing suspension of weapons shipments to Israel and threats of an arms embargo have led the Israeli public to miss Trump.
+The Israeli public has also welcomed Trump's reelection.
 Sixty-five percent of Israelis, including 72 percent of Jews, believe Trump will be better for Israel than Vice President Kamala Harris would have been, according to a poll published by the Israel Democracy Institute, a think tank in Jerusalem, on the eve of the U.S. election.
-Even Arab Israelis, who overwhelmingly oppose the war, slightly prefer Trump.
+Even Arab Israelis, who overwhelmingly oppose the war, slightly preferred Trump.

 Chuck Freilich a former Israeli deputy national security adviser and a senior researcher at the Institute for National Security Studies, a think tank in Tel Aviv, told the Free Beacon that Trump would likely do less than President Joe Biden has to restrain Israel’s war effort in the name of humanitarian concerns.
 But, Freilich said, Trump might also prove less willing than Biden to come to Israel’s defense with the likes of advanced anti-missile systems, B-52 bombers, and warships.